EVEVGames/SCMLParser/README.md

 ## 📦 Installation

-1. Place the `DeSpriter.editor_script` file into any folder inside your Defold project's `assets`.
+1. Place the `SCMLParser.editor_script` file into any folder inside your Defold project's `assets`.
 2. Restart Defold, or press `Ctrl+Shift+R` (`Cmd+Shift+R` on macOS) to reload the editor script.

 ---